dotnet/csharplang/proposals/discriminated-unions.md

 # Discriminated unions / `enum class`

-`enum class`es are a new kind of type declaration, sometimes referred to as discriminated unions, where each every possible instance the type is listed, and each instance is non-overlapping.
+`enum class`es are a new kind of type declaration, sometimes referred to as discriminated unions, where every possible instance of the type is listed, and instances do not overlap.

 An `enum class` is defined using the following syntax: